FedGg/fedgg.github.io/_notes/I am a.md

 updated: 2025-12-06
 ---

 When you meet someone new, the standard question is: «What do you do?».
 I find it hard to give a coherent answer.
 Mainly because what I do, depends.
 The way I think about it also changes.
-My answer may be either bland and generic («[[designer]]», «[[strategist]]», «consultant») or too long.
+My answer may be either bland and generic («[[A Designer is a Planner with an aesthetic sense|designer]]», «[[strategist]]», «consultant») or too long.

 As a result of my work history I developed some expertise in building brands.
 At times I said: I am a [[brand]] builder.
 I work with people to develop brands holistically.